 Try a reward chart

 We know that children are more likely to respond to tasks when we reward them.
-And what better way to reward a child then by using a reward chart.
+And what better way to reward a child than by using a reward chart?
 Schools have been using this type of system to reward children for good work, helping out, cleaning up etc, so there must be some science to this.